tvermeir/Viewers/README.md

 6. Test the end result by opening the downloaded zip file

 ## Process
-For this coding challenge, I begun by reviewing the attached relevant OHIF documentation, which was provided by Seamus.
+For this coding challenge, I begun by reviewing the relevant OHIF documentation.
 I looked specifically at the Extension and Mode documentation to help guide me and help me understand how to create a new extension and mode.

 I followed these steps:
 1. **Requirement Analysis**: I made sure that I understood the requirements of the task, which was to create a new mode and extensions that allows users to download the current image and its relevant key metadata (Patient Name and Study Date) in a zip file.